Amari Cooper

-Early years
+Early life

-Cooper attended Miami Northwestern Senior High School in Miami, Florida.
-As a junior, he missed much of the season with an injury, but still managed to be one of quarterback Teddy Bridgewater's primary targets and had 16 catches for 175 yards with four scores.
+Cooper was born on June 17, 1994, in Miami, Florida, where he attended Miami Northwestern Senior High School.
+As a junior, Cooper missed much of the season with an injury, but still managed to be one of quarterback Teddy Bridgewater's primary targets and had 16 catches for 175 yards with four touchdowns.
 Cooper was dominant on the 7-on-7 circuit at various college campuses before his senior season.
 He had a show-out performance at Alabama's summer camp, and that quickly led to an offer from Nick Saban and the Crimson Tide.
-In his final year, he hauled in 33 receptions for 722 yards and six touchdowns.
+As a senior, Cooper hauled in 33 receptions for 722 yards and six touchdowns.
 He was a first-team FHSAA 8A All-State selection, as well as the number-four player on Orlando Sentinel's Florida Top 100.
-He was also invited to play at the 2012 Under Armour All-America Game, where he had a 75-yard touchdown grab and a 93-yard punt return for a score.
+Cooper was invited to play at the 2012 Under Armour All-America Game, where he had a 75-yard touchdown grab and a 93-yard punt return for a score.
 In addition to being a standout in football, Cooper also starred in basketball and track at Miami Northwestern.

 Cooper was a consensus four-star prospect.
 He was listed as the number 45 in the Rivals100, and was considered the number-six wide receiver and number-eight player in Florida by Rivals.com.
-ESPNU listed him as the nation's number-seven wideout and number-46 overall prospect in the ESPNU 150 while ranking 25th in the ESPNU Southeast Top 100 and number 12 in Florida.
-He was ranked as the number-six wide receiver and the number-10 player in the state of Florida by 247Sports.com, while ranking him 55th in the Top247.
-Also, Scout.com rated him as the number-12 pass catcher in the nation and 86th overall prospect.
+ESPNU listed Cooper as the nation's number-seven wideout and number-46 overall prospect in the ESPNU 150 while ranking him 25th in the ESPNU Southeast Top 100 and number 12 in Florida.
+He was ranked as the number-six wide receiver and the number-10 player in the state of Florida by 247Sports.com, which had him 55th in their Top247.
+Scout.com rated Cooper as the number-12 pass catcher in the nation and 86th overall prospect.
 He chose Alabama over Florida State, Miami, and Ohio State, among others.
 Cooper announced his verbal commitment to the University of Alabama on September 22, 2011.

 College career

-Freshman season

 As a freshman at Alabama, Cooper played in all 14 games, including starts in the final nine games.
 He led the team with 59 receptions for 1,000 yards and 11 touchdowns.
 The 11 touchdowns broke Alabama's 62-year-old record by Al Lary.
-His receptions and receiving yards broke Julio Jones's Alabama freshman records.
-In the SEC Championship, he had eight receptions for 128 yards and a touchdown in the 32–28 victory over Georgia, including the go-ahead touchdown with 3 minutes left in the game.
-In Alabama's 2013 BCS National Championship Game 42–14 victory over Notre Dame, Cooper led all Alabama receivers with six catches for 105 yards and two touchdowns.
-Cooper earned consensus Freshman All-American honors and was selected to the SEC All-Freshman team by the league coaches.
+Cooper's receptions and receiving yards broke Julio Jones's Alabama freshman records.
+In the SEC Championship, he had eight receptions for 128 yards and a touchdown in the 32–28 victory over Georgia, including the go-ahead touchdown with three minutes left in the game.
+In Alabama's 2013 BCS National Championship Game 42–14 victory over Notre Dame, Cooper led all Alabama receivers with six receptions for 105 yards and two touchdowns.
+He earned consensus Freshman All-American honors and was selected to the SEC All-Freshman team by the league coaches.